 Basic Life Support

-Students learn how to recognize adult and pediatric life-threatening emergencies, how to provide basic life support (BLS) and what to do in case of an airway obstruction or choking.
-CPR Pro for the Professional Rescuer has been approved for training for Emergency Medical Services personnel and is accepted by the National Registry of Emergency Medical Technicians (NREMT).
+Learn how to recognize adult and pediatric life-threatening emergencies, how to provide basic life support (BLS) and what to do in case of airway obstruction or choking.
+Basic Life Support has been approved for training for Emergency Medical Services personnel and accepted by the National Registry of Emergency Medical Technicians (NREMT).

 Compressions on adult patients are done at a rate of at least 100 compressions per minute.
 The chest is compressed at least two inches on each compression.